upperlinecode/intro-to-swift/day-1/xcode-setup.md

 - To start a new project:
     - open Xcode
-    - click on 'get started with a new playground'
+    - click *get started with a new playground*
     - name your file, use camelcase eg. IntroSwiftSetup
     - select ios as platform
     - select file location eg. user/development/swift